Hierarchy of Employees' Needs

 A lot of content is available on the importance of company culture, and how company culture can make or break a company.

-What is least talked about is things that motivate the team - not the team as a whole, but individual team members.
+What is least talked about are things that motivate the team - not the team as a whole, but individual team members.
 Although leaders know that different things motivate different people, more often than not, we lead with intuition without any concrete framework.

 I believe as employees in a company, we all have a hierarchy of needs, and different people could be at different levels.
 Understanding at what level a person is can help you customize the pitch, job, or role and create a better growth path for them.